ibm-cloud-docs/codeengine/architecture-workload-isolation.md

 ## {{site.data.keyword.codeengineshort}} workload isolation
 {: #workload-isolation}

 {{site.data.keyword.codeengineshort}} is a multi-tenant, regional service where tenants share the same network and compute infrastructure.
 In particular, the network and compute infrastructure are shared resources and some management components are common to all tenants. {{site.data.keyword.codeengineshort}} implements the following controls to separate tenants:

 - {{site.data.keyword.codeengineshort}} project resources are separated within a secured Kubernetes environment that is running in an {{site.data.keyword.cloud_notm}} multi-zone region.
 - {{site.data.keyword.codeengineshort}} projects and its containing resources, such as application, builds, and jobs that run on shared clusters that use shared management components.
 - To separate the access to project resources, {{site.data.keyword.codeengineshort}} performs several levels of authentication and authorization checks within the `apiserver` and `kube-api-proxy` components (see previous table),
     - IAM authentication and access policies checks are performed on a project level.
     - To manage multi-tenant access to the underlying Kubernetes API, direct access to the API server is not allowed.
 Instead, use the {{site.data.keyword.codeengineshort}} custom `Kube-api-proxy` API for access.
     - Role-based access control checks are performed on a resource level to allow only authorized users to perform certain operations on project resources.
 - The authorization is controlled by the customer by assigning `manager`, `reader`, or `writer` roles to users for a {{site.data.keyword.codeengineshort}} project resource within IAM.
 - To restrict customer workload, {{site.data.keyword.codeengineshort}} enforces the following concepts,
     - Container isolation through various Linux isolation techniques.
 These techniques ensure multiple layers of security to prevent the privilege escalation of containers and to restrict containers to use a limited set of system privileges.
     - Resource quota and `LimitRange` to prevent excessive resource consumption.
     - Network policies to control the network flows within the environment.
 - Shared multi-tenant components are secured, for example, by disabling reverse lookup in `KubeDNS`.
 - To limit the blast radius, each shard cluster is running in its own VPC, which is isolated from other shard VPCs.
 - DDoS protection is enabled automatically for all endpoints, including customer applications, through {{site.data.keyword.cis_short}} with no additional cost to you.
 DDoS protection covers System Interconnection (OSI) Layer 3 and Layer 4 (TCP/IP) protocol attacks, but not Layer 7 (HTTP) attacks.
 See [DDoS protection](/docs/codeengine?topic=codeengine-secure#secure-ddos).
-- Clients who require web application firewall rules will have to configure their own IBM Cloud Internet Services instance or third-party gateway service with a custom domain in front of their Code Engine endpoints and enable WAF in this instance.
+- If you require web application firewall rules, confiture your own {{site.data.keyword.cis_full_notm}} (CIS) instance or a third-party gateway service with a custom domain in front of your {{site.data.keyword.codeengineshort}} endpoints and enable a web application firewall (WAF) in this instance.